Potatoes in the life of the believer

 Twenty years ago I weighed 10kg more than I do now.
 My blood pressure was too high and I was regularly having severe episodes of back pain.
 Studying the nature of starches became a consuming interest and is part of the reason that now in our mid seventies, neither the good wife nor I take any medication.

 Yesterday my GP took my blood pressure; 120/83.
-It doesn't get better than that; and it started dropping I think since I began to understand and formulate this principle of potatoes in the life of the Believer.
+It doesn't get better than that; and it started dropping I think when I began to understand and formulate this principle of potatoes in the life of the Believer.

 It’s all about taking good care of the temple where Almighty God dwells.
 The lower back still troubles but only occasionally these days; a disciplined daily set of exercises means it is infrequent.